 As part of Personalisation, individuals take part in a supported assessment which informs the allocation of an 'Indicative Budget'.
-The personal budget is the allocation of money that the Council provides directly to individuals who are FACS - Fair Access to Care - eligible to enable them to take control of their lives and make decisions about what support they receive to meet their needs.
+The personal budget is the allocation of money that the Council provides directly to individuals (who are FACS eligible) to enable them to take control of their lives and make decisions about what support they receive to meet their needs.